 There are also professional standards for different schools of practice:

-You will need an experienced medical malpractice attorney such as Jeffrey Davis to determine the appropriate prevailing professional standard of care in your case.
-However, as a general rule most specialists and other practitioners tend to fall under the same general legal principle.
+Because each speciality comes with its own particular set of standards, you will need an experienced medical malpractice lawyer Miami FL relies on to determine the appropriate prevailing professional standard of care in your case.
+However, as a general rule, most specialists and other practitioners tend to fall under the same general legal principle.
 Each is typically held to the standard he has implicitly professed as his own.
 Thus, one who holds himself out as a medical doctor will be held to the medical standard (by medical malpractice claims).
 Conversely, if that same professional held himself out as a podiatrist or a chiropractor, he will be held to the standards followed in those practices (by chiropractic or podiatric malpractice claims), not the medical standard.

 Despite patient trust and general efforts to meet patient needs, mistakes and deviations from the standard of care still occur.
 Medical malpractice may be caused by ignorance, carelessness, miscommunication, lack of professional skill, disregard of established rules, or even a malicious or criminal intent.
 If you think you’ve fallen victim to any of these failures to meet professional standard, contact a medical malpractice lawyer Miami FL is proud to have fighting for their community at the Jeffrey R. Davis, P.A. law firm today!